synereo/blog.synereo.com/_posts/2015-08-12-top-5-things-you-can-do-with-synereo-now.markdown

 date: '2015-08-12 08:00:00 +0200'
 author: Nicola Minichiello
 ---
-The most common questions we get asked are "When are you shipping?"
+The most common questions we get asked are "when are you shipping?"
 And “when can I start playing with the bits?”

 The short answer is - we’ve shipped, and you can deploy nodes and work on developing decentralized apps using Synereo’s P2P stack RIGHT NOW.